fardeenul/SQL_worksample/README.md

 # SQL_worksample
 Hello!
 Welcome to my SQL portfolio.
-This code repository contains examples of SQL I've written.
+This code repository contains examples of SQL syntax I've written.
 Feel free to take a look around and e-mail me if you have any questions 👋🏾